Integrating the Snippet Using HTML

 Obtain an ORGANIZATION_ID

-Obtain an ORGANIZATION_ID for your organization by contacting us.
+for your organization by contacting us.3

 Insert the Adora Script

 Insert a Custom HTML tag through Google Tag Manager.
-Use the snippet below as the value, replacing the ORGANIZATION_ID with the value you received.
+Use the snippet below as the value, replacing the NOTE: You may need to configure the requisite Content Security Policy (CSP) settings for your application.

 Confirm it works